edublancas/ml-testing/README.md

 * [Slides](https://blancas.io/talks/pydata-21.pdf).
 * Recording will be available here after the PyData Global 2021 conference.
-* A blog post is in the making.
-It will be [published here](https://ploomber.io/blog/).
-Follow [@ploomber](https://twitter.com/intent/follow?screen_name=ploomber) on Twitter, or subscribe to our [newsletter](https://www.getrevue.co/profile/ploomber) to know when it's out.
 * [Based on this Kaggle notebook](https://www.kaggle.com/roshansharma/heart-diseases-analysis).